Woods26/fillTree/README.md

   -f FASTA_PATH, --fasta_path FASTA_PATH
                         path to input fasta directory -o OUTPUT_PATH, --output_path OUTPUT_PATH
-                        path to output fasta directory (be careful, will delete contents
-  -t TREE_FN, --tree_fn TREE_FN
+                        path to output fasta directory -t TREE_FN, --tree_fn TREE_FN
                         path to newick tree file
 ```

+Note: if OUTPUT_PATH directory is empty or non-existant it will be used, therwise an adjacent directory will be created with an auto incrementing suffix such as `_01`.

 ## Logs

 fillTree produces logs of the form: